 In the world of wearable technology, tracking fitness activity is typically the main goal.
 However, a growing number of devices are trying to gauge your state of mind.
 Reducing your stress levels can not only make you feel better right now, but may also protect your health long-term.

 This is our collection of some of the most interesting devices that claim to be able to keep you calm.
+It’s worth noting, this market is still in its infancy but such devices have been shown by studies to help with stress management.

 It’s a tiny gray stone, satisfying to hold, zen-like and paired with a beautiful cork charging plate.
 Attach it to your bra or belt and get ready to discover a new path to calm.

 Created by a team of scientists at Stanford and winner of the 2014 National Hewitt Design Award, the Spire Stone is a personal breathing sensor.
 Unlike exercise-oriented fitness gadgets, it tracks respiration patterns and body movements to provide advice geared to emotional and cognitive well-being.
+Studies have shown that diaphragmatic breathing helps keep stress levels down.

 The device itself is beautifully designed.
 It looks like a river stone on one side with a metal clip on the back.
 The Qi wireless charger is a stunner as well.
 With enough juice for almost a week Spire is rugged enough to survive the washing machine if you forget to take it off your clothes.